rmcgirr83/sfpo/README.md

 git clone https://github.com/rmcgirr83/sfpo.git ext/rmcgirr83/sfpo/
 ```

+This extension has a dependency on another github repo.
+Please make sure to run composer.phar install or the posts will not be truncated.

 ### 2. activate
 Go to admin panel -> tab customise -> Manage extensions -> enable Show First Post Only to Guest